 To accomplish these goals, the HPP reaches out to clinical scientists or clinicians who are using, or consider using, proteomics for their research projects (3).
 Since the 2015 congress in Vancouver, Canada the HPP has supported a number of clinical scientists with a travel grant to attend the HUPO World Congress.

-We are pleased to congratulate past HPP Clinical Scientist Travel Grant winners:
+Past HPP Clinical Scientist Travel Grant recipients:

 HUPO 2016 Taipei

 (1) Aebersold R, Bader GD, Edwards AM, van Eyk JE, Kussmann M, Qin J, Omenn GS.
 (2013) The Biology/Disease-driven Human Proteome Project (B/D-HPP): Enabling Protein Research for the Life Sciences Community.
 J Proteome Res.
 2013 Jan 4;12(1):23-7. doi: 10.1021/pr301151m.